You may have a few questions about the wait list, so we’ll attempt to answer them for you here.

 If I have been admitted off of the wait list, am I able to request a gap year?

-An offer of admissions off of the wait list is to enroll for the 2022-2023 school year.
+An offer of admission off of the wait list is to enroll for the 2023-2024 school year.
 We are unable to accept gap year requests from students who have been admitted off of the wait list.